Blue Lantern Corps: Powers and abilities

 All Blue Lanterns are armed with a blue power ring, fueled by the emotion of hope.
 While hope is the most powerful of the seven emotions, Blue Lanterns must be near an active Green Lantern's power ring to tap into their own rings' full power.
 Otherwise, the rings are only capable of the default abilities of flight and a protective aura.
 This is because the power of hope is nothing without the willpower to enact it.
 The Blue Lantern's protective aura allows them to survive in space and other hostile environments and can be manipulated to a limited degree even without a Green Lantern present, using it to augment their strength and extending it to form a larger shield, but this ability is almost exclusively defensive.

-While under the influence of a nearby green power ring, a blue power ring has the same abilities as a green ring, plus some unique powers of its own.
+While under the influence of a nearby green power ring, a blue power ring has the same abilities as a green ring, as well as unique powers of its own.
 Blue Lanterns can heal wounds and regenerate lost body parts.
 A blue ring can negatively impact the performance of rings on the opposite side of the emotional spectrum, namely the red, orange, and yellow rings.

 Other versions

-The Lightsmiths

-In the universe prior to the current one, groups managed to tap into the wellspring of power created by the Emotional Spectrum.
-In this universe those who tapped into the blue light were known as the Lightsmiths of the Blue Light of Faith.